pa11y/pa11y/README.md

     -e, --phantomjs <path>         the path to the phantomjs executable -S, --screen-capture <path>    a path to save a screen capture of the page to -A, --add-rule <rule>          WCAG 2.0 rules from a different standard to include, a repeatable value or separated by semi-colons
+    -P, --no-package-version-check prevent check on whether the latest version of pa11y is installed
 ```

 ### Running Tests